 A related question is what will be the Normal Retirement Date under the UPP?
 Will it be 62 for someone who already exceeds the 80 factor or 65 regardless of the factor?

 A: Currently there is no reduced retirement with full pension at Queen’s.
 If the new UPP is adopted then individuals will have pension credits for the years in the QPP and going forward credits in the new UPP.
 The sum of the QPP and UPP years of service will be the 80 factor.
-However, for years in the QPP the pension calculation will be done based on the QPP rules (no unreduced full pension prior to age 65); for years in the UPP, age 62 and 80 factor will give an unreduced pension at that point.
-The two calculations will add together for the full pension.
-If you have 80 factor but want to retire before 62 then there is a penalty from age 65 to say age 60 of 5% a year in the new plan.
+Following inception the age 62 and 80 factor will apply to both the QPP and UPP portions of your pension and will give an unreduced pension at that point.
+If you have 80 factor but want to retire before 60 then there is a penalty from age 65 of 5% a year in the new plan.
 For each individual, the proportion of credits in the old and new systems will change over time.
-There are still some active discussions about some aspects of this at Queen’s.

 Q3.
 If I understand correctly, two different ‘normal retirement dates’ will apply; 65 for the QPP portion and 62 (with 80 factor) for the UPP portion.
 Right?
 So if I remained at Queen’s until 62, only the QPP portion would be reduced and that reduction would be by 15% (5% * 3 years).